 • analyze the ethical standards required in human services as a professional;

-• advocate on behalf of those individuals who need an understanding of the function, methods, and roles which human services play;
+• advocate on behalf of those individuals who need an understanding of the function, methods, and roles that human services play;

 • analyze high-quality information and data to interpret and evaluate the findings and deliver appropriate human services to those who need them the most;